Bocianski/kataphron/README.md

 # kataphron
-Python package containing informations about Kataphrons
+Python package containing informations about Kataphrons.

+This will allow you do better understand their core mechanics, ads and cons and also lokk at them from bot lore and modeling perspective.